Anti-American sentiment in China: After the China-U.S. strategic competition begins

-There has been a significant increase in anti-US sentiment since American President Donald Trump launched a trade war against China, with Chinese media airing Korean War films.
+There has been a significant increase in anti-US sentiment since the first Trump administration launched a trade war against China, with Chinese media airing Korean War films.
 In May 2019, Global Times has said that "the trade war with the U.S. at the moment reminds Chinese of military struggles between China and the U.S. during the Korean War."